Shruti-3004/objects_extractor/README.md

 2. **Product Detection**
    Each detected scene is analyzed using OpenAI Vision API to identify visible **commercial products and brands**.

-3. **Result Output**
-   Stores results in a structured CSV file with image-frame-to-product mapping.

 ---

-## 📁 Folder Structure